pck2002/custom-fundamental-stock-screen/README.md

 a draft framework for custom fundamental stock screens

+Wanted to sort stocks by P/T ratio (Price to Taxes Paid Ratio) - a cousin of the P/E ratio (Price to Earnings Ratio).
+The fact that I need to write this script for this screen may indicate that's probably not the most in demand ratio.
+I hope to include rolling totals/averages/changes - 3 year total net income to 3 year total spend on share repurchases paid - in the future.
+Short story even shorter, I couldn't find any free screens to do this so I decided to make a rough go of one myself.
+It still needs work but here's what I have so far:

-porject contains:
+project contains:

 R Code (aqfsCodeYear) and sample csv output (TaxesMarketCap)

-wanted to sort stocks by P/T ratio (Price to Taxes Paid Ratio) - a cousin to the P/E ratio (Price to Earnings Ratio). wonder if this ratio is widely used?
-Perhaps the fact that I need to writed this for a simple screen may tell me something. future version may include rolling totals/averages/changes - 3 year total net income to 3 year total spend on share repurchases paid. anyways couldn't find any free screens to do this so I decided to make a rough go of one myself it still needs work but here a start:

 data and code sources (perhaps the most useful lines of this project):